Replace Charging Cable with a NACS Cable

 Remove the DC ferrite from the cable bundle.

+Save the DC ferrite.
+It must be reinstalled later.
 If you have a 2-relay contactor box (determined in step 2 above), complete the procedure in Update the Contactor Assembly.
 After updating the contactor assembly, go to Remove and Replace the Cable in the Swing Arm.

 If you have a 3-relay contactor box (determined in step 3 above), continue with steps 9 and 10. -